Kristina01111000/unichirsite/README.md

 - image on the migraine page is the lower back/sciatica image
 - heart issues and weight loss page have teh same scale picture
+- menstrual page has arthritis picture on it